What exactly is trauma?

 The term "trauma" is being used a lot right now.
 But what exactly does trauma actually mean?

-Sometimes we experience situations that are so profound that we cannot fully process and cope with them.
-These unprocessed experiences can turn into traumas and greatly affect us in everyday life.
+In short, traumas are experiences that are so profound that we cannot fully process and cope with them.

 What happens during a trauma?